Skip to content

 Implementation

 Implementation starts with the product truth: who is speaking, what the system is allowed to do with that voice, what latency the user experience can tolerate, what devices or channels the audio will pass through, and how the team will prove consent.
-From there we shape the ASR, speaker, and synthesis stack to the actual workflow rather than assuming one generic speech-to-text development pattern covers every use case.
+From there we shape the ASR, speaker, synthesis, and translation stack to the actual workflow rather than assuming one generic speech-to-text development pattern covers every use case.

 Evaluation / metrics